chocolatey/choco-wiki/CentralManagement/CentralManagementSetupWeb.md

 > :warning: **WARNING**: Do not put `sec:` or `secure-` at the start (prefix) of any values that you are adding/modifying directly.
 That tells Chocolatey components they are encrypted and it will attempt to decrypt them for use.
 If that is done incorrectly, it will cause things to crash.

+### Where is the management website installed?
+The default installation folder for `chocolatey-management-web` is at `c:\tools\chocolatey-management-web`.
+However, this is configurable based on `$env:ChocolateyToolsLocation`.
+We would not suggest changing that value once you have installed anything that makes use of it as permissions and other things will be pointing to that set of folders.

 ___
 ## Common Errors and Resolutions